 Southwest Suburbs: Franklin • Greendale • Greenfield • Hales Corners

 The southwestern suburbs of Franklin, Greendale, Greenfield and Hales Corners offer both urban and rural living opportunities.
 They contain three of the county's busiest commercial districts – South 108th Street (Highway 100), South 76th Street and South 27th Street – as well as some of the most beautiful parkland in the county.
 Whitnall Park and the Root River Parkway, which cut through southwestern Milwaukee County, offer acres upon acres of green space for picnicking, bicycling and other types of family enjoyment.
 Whitnall is home to Boerner Botanical Gardens, which has more than 40 acres of perennials, annuals, roses, tulips and ornamental trees; Wehr Nature Center hiking trails; and the Whitnall Park Golf Course.
-There is also The Rock, a ski hill and baseball complex at South 76th Street and West Rawson Avenue.
+There is also The Rock, a ski hill and baseball complex at South 76th Street and West Rawson Avenue, which includes Ballpark Commons and Franklin Field, home of the Milwaukee Milkmen independent professional baseball team.

 Franklin is one of the state's fastest-growing areas with residential developments springing up throughout the community, primarily near Drexel, Puetz, Loomis and Ryan roads.
 In recent years, the city has built a new municipal building and library.
 The community is blessed with an ample supply of parkland that will guarantee green space for generations to come.

 Greenfield is one of the county's larger communities geographically, extending from the Waukesha County line on the west to 27th Street on the east.
 As its name implies, Greenfield contains many parks and recreational areas, including a planned community ice center scheduled to open in late 2022.
 It is also a vibrant city, with at least seven distinct commercial districts - Highway 100, 76th Street, Forest Home Avenue, Layton Avenue, 60th Street, Loomis Road and 27th Street.
 The recently developed 84 South, located at Layton Avenue and South 84th Street, is a mix of apartments, offices, shops and restaurants.

 Hales Corners, the smallest of the southwestern suburbs, is a quaint community with several residential subdivisions and commercial districts along Highway 100, Janesville Road and Forest Home Avenue near the Milwaukee-Waukesha county line.